-The credit monitoring service comes with a 7-day trial (for $1), and their software subscription has a 90-day money-back guarantee.
+The software subscription has a 90-day money-back guarantee.

 So, while this service is a great credit repair option, if you are not getting results within the first few months, we recommend you cancel the service.
 And if you don’t have many items to dispute, your better offer to pursue a cheaper alternative.

 ☝️ Remember: No credit repair software or service can guarantee results, especially if there are no errors on your credit report.
 Credit bureaus have no obligation to remove legitimate accounts.

 We rate all the products we review using a key set of criteria.
 This allows us to fairly compare products that are not identical.